johncwelch/Nagios-Manager-2/Nagios Manager/readme.md

 1.6 will be adding hostgroups and services.
 Not sure of the order.
 May play with NSURL a bit to see if there's an advantage to using that over do shell script curl blah blah.
 Then again, I may not.

-1.7 will be adding services.
-Hostgroups will be a pita.
+1.7 hostgroups. services will be a pita beyond adding.
 1.6 didn't get services thanks to some serious assholery on Nagios' part (UNDOCUMENTED CHANGES TO JSON RETURNS ARE NOT OKAY Y'ALL)

+1.8 is going to be documentation and then I'll look at services. it may be limited to adding them because of how Nagios lists them in the REST API.

 yes, it's written in AppleScriptObjective C. No, I don't particularly care if you like that language, it does what *I* need it to do and that's its only